-Who do you define as a brother or sister?
+Who is defined as a brother or sister?

-When we use the oversubscription rules, 'brother' or 'sister' means: brothers or sisters living at the same address including adopted children, step-brothers, step-sisters and children in foster care within a family unit.
+For the oversubscription rules for Voluntary Controlled and Community Schools, we define siblings as: brothers or sisters living at the same address including adopted children, step-brothers, step-sisters and children in foster care within a family unit.
 Some admission authority schools may have a different definition.
 (See the individual school admission policy for details.)